 CeraVe is not cruelty free.
 It is involved in animal testing of its products.
 Cerave sells in countries where testing is ‘required by law’.
 It is also not a vegan brand.
 Its products such as hydrating cleanser, moisturizer, etc are non-vegan.

 Taking care of sensitive skin has never been an easy task.
 Ceramide-based skincare line, Cerave made it easy for many.
 Cerave provides luxe-effect skincare at a drugstore price.
 This fragrance-free ingredient-focused brand already has a huge audience.
 Now, Cerave is the go-to solution for many skincare junkies.

 Every cruelty-free & vegan lover would want this to be as ethical as possible.
-However, this L’Oreal owned brand could not stay committed to animal safety.
+However, this L’Oreal-owned brand is not much committed to animal safety.

-Cerave is among the later ones.
+Cerave falls under the latter category.
 As a consumer, you should know what happens in the manufacturing and marketing end of your favorite products.
 Here are my two cents on this brand & its progress in the cruelty domain!

-Their products were instantly loved by people, especially the netizen society, just because of their sheer simplicity and effectiveness.
+Its products were instantly loved by people, especially the netizen society.
+Primarily because of their sheer simplicity and effectiveness.
 Initially, Reddit’s skincare forums brought this brand to light.
 People with sensitive skin started threads after threads to praise this brand.